SebastianKyle/Pose-Estimation/README.md

 ![](./results/people1.jpg)
 ![](./results/people10.png)

-- A demo for real time pose estimation using cuda C++ code.
+- A demo for real time pose estimation using OpenCV and cuda C++ (you may want to adjust CMakeLists.txt file to your needs).

 https://github.com/user-attachments/assets/1301cbf8-3757-47e5-a573-f8595614d2e3